E1leenn/finalchallenge/README.md

 # 32 x 32 GUI Documentation
 This documentation is an introduction about the 32 x 32 GUI and its features.
+Users can choose from an array of different shades of grey as well as preset patterns to play with the GUI.
+Sending an image will print the colour values of the 1024 buttons.

 # Setting Up The GUI
 To create a tkinter GUI, we need to import the tkinter library.